Peter McAleese

-Peter McAleese (born 7 September 1942) is a Scottish former soldier and mercenary.
+Peter McAleese (7 September 1942 – 18 March 2024) was a Scottish soldier and mercenary.

-He served in the British Army's Parachute Regiment and Special Air Service (SAS), the Rhodesian Special Air Service and British South Africa Police, and South Africa's 44 Parachute Brigade.
+McAleese served in the British Army's Parachute Regiment and Special Air Service (SAS), the Rhodesian Special Air Service and British South Africa Police, and South Africa's 44 Parachute Brigade.
 As a mercenary or contractor, he worked in countries including South Africa, Angola, Colombia, Russia, Algeria and Iraq.

-He is the author of the book No Mean Soldier.
+McAleese was the author of the book No Mean Soldier.

 Early life

-Peter McAleese was born into a Catholic family of Irish descent in Glasgow, Scotland, within sight of Barlinnie Prison, and spent his childhood years in the city's Shettleston district.
-Growing up he was often beaten by his father, who had served in the military and had a reputation for being an aggressive fighting man, which contributed to Peter's use of fighting to solve conflicts later in life.
+McAleese was born into a Roman Catholic family of Irish descent in Glasgow, Scotland, within sight of Barlinnie Prison, and spent his childhood years in the city's Riddrie district.
+Growing up he was often beaten by his father, who had served in the military and had a reputation for being an aggressive fighting man.

 Military career

 McAleese enlisted with the British Army's Parachute Regiment in Aberdeen in 1960 at the age of 17.
 After basic training at the Parachute Regiment's Aldershot depot, he was assigned to the 1st Battalion, Parachute Regiment's mortar platoon.
 In 1962 McAleese transferred to 'D' Squadron, 22 SAS, where he served with the squadron's Mobility troop in Aden.
 After a few months he was returned to unit from the SAS for disciplinary reasons, re-joining 1 Para, where he was posted to Bahrain and Cyprus in 1962–64.
 In 1964 he re-joined the SAS and served with 'D' Squadron's 16 (Air) Troop in Borneo and in the Aden Emergency.
 In 1968 he was again returned to the Parachute Regiment by the SAS for disciplinary offences related to violent disorder, rejoining 1 Para, which he served with from 1968 to 1969 as a sergeant-instructor.
 In 1969 McAleese resigned from the British Army.

-He served three prison sentences in the early 1970s following convictions for violence and was incarcerated at HMP Gloucester.
+McAleese served three prison sentences in the early 1970s following convictions for violence and was incarcerated at HMP Gloucester.
 On release from prison for the third time he left the United Kingdom for Africa, where he was a mercenary soldier in the Angolan Civil War for several months in 1976, fighting for the National Liberation Front of Angola, assuming command of the formation after the capture of Costas Georgiou.